pikatchu/closedsource/book/0070-headquarters.md

 Mike tapped his fingers against the desk, thinking.

-"If you don’t go, it’ll look suspicious.
-They’ll start digging deeper.
-And if they search your place, they’ll find something eventually."
+"If you don't go, it'll look suspicious.
+They'll start digging deeper.
+And if they search your place, they'll find something eventually."

 Elias sighed.
 "But if we *do* go, it could be a trap."

 Mike nodded.
 "Exactly.
-We don’t know how much they know."
+We don't know how much they know."

 He leaned forward.

 "It could be nothing.
 A routine interview.
-The school’s system was hacked, the Inquisitor is just investigating.
+The school's system was hacked, the Inquisitor is just investigating.
 The only reason he even looked at Leo was because of the fight."

 Elias and Mike went back and forth, analyzing every possibility.

 Finally, they reached a decision.

 Mike nodded.
-"You’ll go to the meeting."
+"You'll go to the meeting."

 Elias crossed his arms.
-"And if it’s a trap?"
+"And if it's a trap?"

-Mike’s expression darkened.
-"We’ll have a plan.
-You won’t be going in alone."
+Mike's expression darkened.
+"We'll have a plan.
+You won't be going in alone."

 Elias nodded slowly.